- Everest Base Camp elevation and altitude profile

 Walking Hours: 5-6 hrs

-It’s just a matter of a 5-6 hours walk from Phakding to Namche through the winding and narrow routes.
-As the trail makes its way through Sagarmatha National Park, hikers can witness exotic wildlife and birds.
+It’s just a matter of a 5-6 hour walk from Phakding to Namche through the winding and narrow routes.
+Hikers can witness exotic wildlife and birds as the trail goes through Sagarmatha National Park.

 The most famous Sherpa village across Khumbu, Namche, has many historical and cultural sites to explore.
-There are many colorful markets, cheese factories, and primordial monasteries in the town to scour.
+The town has many colorful markets, cheese factories, and primordial monasteries to scour.
 It even has a cultural museum restoring architectural excellence, traditional crafts, and rich history.

 Day 03: Acclimatization day